 If a student requires monetary assistance with purchasing books and supplies, he should contact his Student Services Advisor to determine if he meets the qualifications listed above.
-If the Student Services Advisor determines that the student is eligible to receive assistance in purchasing books/supplies, the student will have a maximum of \$300 available at the GCU bookstore to purchase the required books/supplies.
+If the Student Services Advisor determines that the student is eligible to receive assistance in purchasing books/supplies, the student will have a maximum of \$300 available to purchase the required books/supplies.